 About the Office of Licensure and Field Placement

 The Office of Licensure and Field Placement (OLFP) functions as the central source of information about Massachusetts educator licensure regulations and requirements and is responsible for practicum placements and supervisor assignments.

 The Educator Licensure Program prepares Salem State's education majors for the Massachusetts Department of Elementary and Secondary Education (DESE) license requirements.
 Admission into licensure programs is a multi-step process through which students must meet several requirements before beginning their student teaching (practica).
 Students should become familiar with their respective licensure program's requirements and Massachusetts DESE regulations, which are subject to change, immediately following acceptance into the major.

 Students interested in obtaining an educator license outside of Massachusetts, as well as those who are new to the area, should consult with that state's education agency or the Massachusetts Department of Elementary and Secondary Education directly.
-Massachusetts makes numerous different types of educator licenses available; Salem State offers programs for over 50 of these initial and professional educator licenses.
+Massachusetts makes numerous different types of educator licenses available; Salem State offers programs for over 50 of these initial educator licenses.
 Check us out!